 (the girls were quite interested in the whole procedure)

 3. Food.
 Those girls gotta eat.
 They will eat less if they free range, but they can all be killed in one day with the right predators.
 We do about 2 hours of supervised free ranging every day while doing chores.
 They love it!
 Some people mix their own chicken food - I do not find that cost effective.
 Some just feed corn - that is not balanced and you will get fewer eggs and more health problems.
 Chick starter is great for chicks - medicated or unmedicated.
 Most people feed their hens layer feed, which is supplemented with extra calcium.
 We have chosen to keep all our hens on chick starter with added probiotics, omega egg layer supplement, kelp, and diatomaceous earth.
 The extra calcium in the layer feed is not great for chicks or roosters, so it is just easier for us to use chick starter.
+Sometimes people switch to a feather fixer food during the molting time.
+We just keep their vitamins and probiotics going and they do just fine on chick starter - I don't like to switch foods, since it upsets their tummies and adds stress.

 (I kind of adore the fact that there is a baby on one of the mom's backs)

 6. Calcium.
 Layers need calcium to build those shells.
 Always keep a bit out in a separate bowl - don't add it to their food.
 They will take what they need!
 Ours eat a ton, since we feed chick starter rather than layer feed.
 We use chipped oyster shell.
 Sometimes we toast egg shells and add them in too.
+But I'm often busy, so that doesn't usually happen :)

 7. Interesting things.
 What does this mean?
 Your birds will get bored and peck at each other if your run is just an empty box.
 Think outside the box for what you put in the box!
 Cement blocks to climb, Christmas trees, logs (secured so they don't roll), crates for shelter, etc.